MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ### Getting an access token

 The following PowerShell script uses the App ID and a Client Secret to obtain the OAuth2 token from the Management Activity API authentication endpoint.
-It then places the access token into the `$headerParams` array variable, which you’ll attach to your HTTP request:
+It then places the access token into the `$headerParams` array variable, which you’ll attach to your HTTP request.
+For the value for the API endpoint (in the $resource variable) use one of the following values based on your organization's Microsoft 365 or Office 365 subscription plan:

+- Enterprise plan and GCC government plan: `manage.office.com`

+- GCC High government plan: `manage.office365.us`

+- DoD government plan: `manage.protection.apps.mil`

 ```powershell
 # Create app of type Web app / API in Azure AD, generate a Client Secret, and update the client id and client secret here